smartdevicelink/sdl_evolution/proposals/0272-sdl-javascript-manager-layer.md

     async deleteRemoteFileWithName (fileName)

     /**
-     * Attempts to delete a list of files from core
+     * Attempts to delete a list of files from Core
      * @param {String[]} fileNames - list of file names to be deleted
      * @return {Promise} - Resolves to Boolean[] - whether the operations were successful */